What is a common factor that inhibits change in educational settings?

 Prepare for the GACE Educational Leadership Exam with our targeted quizzes.
 Test your knowledge with flashcards and multiple-choice questions, complete with hints and explanations, to enhance your readiness for the exam!

-Insufficient training is a common factor that inhibits change in educational settings because it directly impacts educators' ability to implement new strategies and initiatives effectively.
-When teachers and staff do not receive adequate training, they may feel unprepared or lack confidence in applying new methodologies or technologies in their classrooms.
-This gap in professional development can lead to resistance to change, as educators are more likely to revert to familiar practices that they feel comfortable with rather than experiment with untested approaches.
+Insufficient training is a common factor that inhibits change in educational settings because it directly impacts educators' ability to implement new strategies, curricula, or practices effectively.
+When educators do not receive adequate professional development or training related to proposed changes, they may feel unprepared or uncertain about how to apply these changes in their classrooms.
+This can lead to resistance to change as teachers may rely on familiar methods that are comfortable and known to them, rather than adopting new approaches that may be more effective.

 Subscribe